keisuke-uemura/proximal_femur_BMD_measurement/README.md

 - MATLAB

 ## Pre-processing
-- Bilateral femur segmentation (Segmented by the model in https://github.com/keisuke-uemura.
-Model will be uploaded after the journal paper is accepted)
+- Bilateral femur segmentation (Segmented by the model in [Femur_segmentation](https://github.com/keisuke-uemura/Femur_segmentation)
 - Calibration phantom segmentation (If BMD conversion is needed.
 Segmented by models in [Phantom-segmentation](https://github.com/keisuke-uemura/CT-Intensity-Calibration-Phantom-Segmentation)

 ## Required input information for each case (saved in json file)